-Coming in ArcGIS Enterprise 10.8 will be an all-inclusive, tactical situational awareness and mission management software solution called ArcGIS Mission.
-ArcGIS Mission will provide organizations with a comprehensive understanding of an operating environment.
+Coming in ArcGIS Enterprise 10.8, ArcGIS Mission will provide organizations with a comprehensive understanding of an operating environment.
 Teams will be able to track, monitor, and coordinate movement via location sharing and peer-to-peer communication.
 ArcGIS Mission will streamline the management of mission operations with functionality that supports mission planning, execution, and post-mission analysis.

 ArcGIS Mission is composed of a new, focused web-based application called ArcGIS Mission Manager; a new focused mobile app for Android and iOS called ArcGIS Mission Responder, and a new server role called ArcGIS Mission Server.
 These components work together to provide an integrated operating picture of the environment, a seamless way to interact with participants and a mechanism to log activities that occur during a mission.

 As a field operations officer, commander, or company officer, ArcGIS Mission Manager can be used to:

 - Create maps for the designated mission area

 - Provide additional materials for missions such as documents and photos

 - Support active missions by providing updated information and communication